Absence / Attendance

 Two school lunch suppliers provide an online service.

 Lunchonline.co.nz is available for Wednesday delivery (Sushi) & Friday delivery (Pita Pit).
-Please visit www.onlinelunches.co.nz to place your order.
+Please visit www.lunchonline.co.nz to login and place your order, or to view a menu orders.lunchonline.co.nz/home/ViewMenu#.
 For further information contact 0800 565 565 or firstname.lastname@example.org.

 This is located within each classroom.
 Please return items accidently taken and encourage respect for own property and that of others.
 To avoid lost property, please ensure all pieces of school uniform are clearly labelled.